AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-calculated-fields-admin-only.md

 ---
-title: "Custom forms: Calculated fields not displaying data for non-admins"
+title: 'Custom forms: Calculated fields not displaying data for non-admins'
-description: "When a user who is not a Workfront administrator views a custom form with fields that pull from data in an admin-only section of the form, that field does not display the calculated value.
-If the user runs Recalculate Expressions, the value displays but is lost on refresh."
+description: When a user who is not a Workfront administrator views a custom form with fields that pull from data in an admin-only section of the form, that field does not display the calculated value.
+If the user runs Recalculate Expressions, the value displays but is lost on refresh.
 hidefromtoc: yes
 feature: Custom Forms
+exl-id: 74a06df6-2ff2-4df5-8f27-e86316af9f3c
 ---
 # Custom forms: Calculated fields not displaying data for non-admins

 When a user who is not a Workfront administrator views a custom form with fields that pull from data in an admin-only section of the form, that field does not display the calculated value.
 If the user runs Recalculate Expressions, the value displays but is lost on refresh.